 - 1. Current events: Each student is responsible to stay up to date on news, policies, and current environmental topics.
 New environmental topics arise on a regular basis, and how people deal with current environmental issues changes regularly as well.
 So, it is expected that you will be scanning these new issues and changes as they are covered in newspapers, online journals, periodicals, etc. and reflecting upon your reading at regular intervals.
 At times, we may select an article for the entire class to read and discuss/reflect/react upon.
 Students will maintain a portfolio of articles, including the original or copy, and your reaction piece.
 For now, all of these should be saved in a folder on your Google drive.
 In addition, students will present an article and response of choice to the class, typically once per quarter (4 8 times during the school year).
 A grading rubric and list of expectations will be provided separately for this.
 Typically, one day every other week will be dedicated to presentation and class discussion of current environmental topics.
 In addition, there are several required readings that will be substituted for current events throughout the year. - 2.
 Research papers/projects: Research papers and projects will be completed by each student throughout the course.
 Each project will have its own specific set of requirements and grading criteria.
 After the AP exam, students will complete a final course research project.
 Details about this activity will emerge later.
-This is a requirement of the course.
+This is a requirement of the course. - 3.
+Field Labs & Activities: Occasionally, there will be the need to conduct field studies including both on campus and off-campus locations.
+Transportation will be provided by the school on the basis of availability and prior approval.
+Short trips may involve carpooling which require special permission for travel with classmates.
+Permission slips for each field trip must be turned in no later than the day before the scheduled event.
+These events are required and all students are expected to attend each one.
+Your performance and conduct are rated on each excursion.

-- 3. Field Labs & Activities: Under normal circumstances, this course places extensive focus on field studies including both on campus and off-campus locations.
-However, due to our current situation, no field work will be allowed and no field trips can be approved.
-If we are able to conduct our field labs, an email notification will be sent with further details. - 4.
-Reading & Quarterly Assignments: As noted, keeping up with reading assignments is critical to your understanding of class lectures and allows you to contribute positively and meaningfully during class.
+4. Reading & Quarterly Assignments: As noted, keeping up with reading assignments is critical to your understanding of class lectures and allows you to contribute positively and meaningfully during class.
 It will become apparent if you have not read prior to our class discussions, which will negatively impact your participation grade.